bl-nero/steampunk/README.md

 # Compatibility

-Currently, at the following official Atari 2600 cartridges are known to be supported:
+Currently, the following official Atari 2600 cartridges are known to be supported:
 * *Basic Math*, a.k.a. *Fun with Numbers*
 * *Combat*
 * *Air-Sea Battle*
 * *Starship*… sort of.
 For some reason, we are unable to aim down.
+* *Surround*

 Known issues:
 * Not all 6502 opcodes are supported (not even official ones)